French army chief sees no fast victory against Islamic State

 Since the Nov.
 13 Paris bombings and shootings, French war planes have launched their biggest raids in Syria to date, including hitting Islamic State's stronghold in Raqqa.

-In the space of three days, some 60 bombs were dropped as training camps or command centers were targeted last week, de Villiers said.
+In the space of three days, some 60 bombs were dropped as training camps or command centres were targeted last week, de Villiers said.

 "I honestly think that we seriously hurt them," he said.

 De Villiers added that France currently has some 34,000 soldiers deployed in France and abroad.
-On Monday, Hollande said he would avoid cuts to defense spending before 2019.
+On Monday, Hollande said he would avoid cuts to defence spending before 2019.

 (Reporting By Marie-Louise Gumuchian; Editing by Tom Brown)